FAIR-Chem/fairchem/TRAIN.md

       # Set these if you want to train on energy/forces
       # Energy/force information must be in the ASE DB!
     keep_in_memory: False # Keeping the dataset in memory reduces random reads and is extremely fast, but this is only feasible for relatively small datasets!
+    include_relaxed_energy: False # Read the last structure's energy and save as "y_relaxed" for IS2RE-Direct training
   val:
     src:
     a2g_args: